dboutote/Advanced-Term-Fields/README.md

 # Advanced Term Fields

-Custom meta fields for all your taxonomy terms.
+Advanced Term Fields is custom meta fields for terms, built the WordPress way.

 Easily add/manage custom meta fields for categories, tags, and custom taxonomies.

 Advanced Term Fields gives developers an easy-to-use, yet powerful framework for adding custom meta fields to taxonomy terms.
 Use it for tags, categories, and custom taxonomies.

-Comes bundled with two meta fields; "Featured Images for Terms" and "Term Icons".

 # Installation